 Back in the day, if you wanted an image for your wall, you bought a print of a photograph by a photographer.
 Today everyone and his dog is a photographer, and there are massive carbon-spewing cloud storage server farms in Greenland overflowing with images of everything in the world.
 And now here comes the iPhone 11.
-Some say the market for “photography” is disappearing.
+Some say the market for “wall art” is disappearing.

-It hasn’t yet, at least not totally.
+Maybe not yet, at least not totally.
 The bar has been raised, but maybe not in the ways everyone thinks.
 To get hung on a wall, a photo has to do more than tickle the eye; it has to impress.
 I think many people still like photos that look like they were shot by a photographer with a real camera and not a phone.
 What does that entail?
 What contributes to the impression that this is a real photo?

 It isn’t “sharpness in the corners”, “noise in the shadows” or “accurate color”.
 Those things are nice – but online, you’re basically selling a thumbnail, backed by a preview image less than 1K across, rendered in sRGB on an uncalibrated display.

 A real photo looks intentional – like a photographer thought about it, used some equipment, and did some work on it.
 The subject has to be interesting; but after that, a sense of composition, viewpoint, how it fits in the frame.
 Landscapes and cities should feel ‘anchored’, like you stood there with Ansel Adams’ big wooden tripod (and as a side note this means more than just getting it level; it also involves which element in the photo will be the true vertical).